Franzzuuu/management-portal/README.md

 # USC Management Portal

 A comprehensive web-based system for managing traffic violations at the University of San Carlos (USC).
-This application digitizes the manual paper-based process, enabling security guards to create violations, students and faculty to view and contest them, and administrators to manage everything through an analytics dashboard.
+This application enables security guards to create violations, students and faculty to view and contest them, and administrators to manage everything through an analytics dashboard.

 ## 🎯 Project Overview